Pumpkin Roll

 - Spread into a rectangle about 15×10 inches on the sheet pan, then bake for 13 minutes, until the cake springs back to the touch.

-- While the cake is still warm, sprinkle the top with confectioner’s sugar flip it into a piece of parchment paper.
-Peel the silicone mat off the cake, then roll the cake up.
+- While the cake is still warm, sprinkle the top with confectioner’s sugar and cover it with a piece of parchment paper.
+Carefully flip the tray over, then peel the silicone mat off the cake.
+Now gently roll the cake up and set aside.
+Drape a tea towel over the top to protect against drying out.
 While it cools, make the filling.

 - With a hand mixer, whip together the cream cheese, butter, confectioner’s sugar, and vanilla extract.